hectorhcuevas/hectorhcuevas.github.io/_posts/2018-1-22-Project-Luther.md

 # Objective

-The objective of my project was predicting rates of obesity in a country based off certain characteristics (mostly socio-economic.
+The objective of my project was predicting rates of obesity in a country based off certain characteristics (mostly socio-economic).
 Obesity is defined as a BMI (Weight(KG)/Height(m^2) greater than 30.
 Obesity is an arbitrary yet meaningful measure of someone's body composition.
 In this analysis, obesity rates are a measure of the percentage of a population in a country who is at or over the 30 BMI threshhold.
 It is not simply an aesthetic or trivial proble; being obese has been strongly linked to a multitude of diseases and other health problems.
 Consequently countries with a large obesity rate must carry the immense costs; primarily in health care, but also in everyday activities like productivity, transportation, waste, etc. While many developed countries (ie USA) are already <35% obese and suffering growing consequences as a result, many developing countries